 Congratulations on your new baby!

 Yes, the newborn phase can be so challenging and so sweet at the same time.
 Thank goodness it’s also very temporary.
 It may feel like many things are happening all at once and emotions may be running high, and further heightened due to your own lack of sleep!
+This is very normal :)

-One thing that is important for parents to recognize is that the only real goal during this phase between 6-8 weeks or age is to bond with your baby, rest, and recover.
+One thing that is important for parents to recognize is that the only real goal during this phase between 6-8 weeks of age is to bond with your baby, rest, and recover.
 There’s no other sleep goals beyond educating yourself on the basics of safe sleep guidelines!

 The number one most important way you can practice safe sleep habits and reduce the risk for SIDs is to always place your baby down for sleep on their back on a bare flat surface, such as a bassinet, pack n play, or crib.
 Take a few minutes to visit www.AAP.org to learn more about safe sleep guidelines so you can make educated and safe decisions in your home.

 While I do recommend practicing safe sleep habits per AAP guidelines from the very beginning, there’s nothing you can or should be doing to teach or work toward healthy sleep habits within the first 6-8 weeks of your baby’s life.
 This is based on your baby’s estimated due date, too, so if your baby was born early, then you have more time to spend in the newborn phase!

 It’s not biologically possible to create good or bad sleep habits during the newborn phase, so there’s no sense in wasting any energy worrying about it.

 There is no spoiling your baby and there is no creating bad sleep associations.